Command interface

 Here we elaborate on some of options we did not have space to elaborate on the interface:

-• -v controls verbosity level.
+-vcontrols verbosity level.
 Default level is 2 (recommended), which displays necessary runtime info and uses a progressbar to display DSC progress.
 This verbosity level is typically good enough to hide trivial information yet report back errors.
 When these prompts are not sufficient to fix problems, it is very likely you run into a software bug.
-It would be very helpful if you could reproduce the bug with increased verbosity level (eg -v4) and post the problem to a github issue.
+It would be very helpful if you could reproduce the bug with increased verbosity level (eg-v4) and post the problem to a github issue. --target: this option takes multiple input.-

-can be re-defined with, for example --target "simulate * method" so that the pipeline simulate * target will be executed instead.
-Using this option, one can execute DSC bit by bit to debug, eg, "simulate", then "simulate * method" and finally "simulate * method * score".
+--target "simulate * method"so that the pipelinesimulate * targetwill be executed instead.
+Using this option, one can execute DSC bit by bit to debug, eg,"simulate", then"simulate * method"and finally"simulate * method * score". -

-• -d obsolete --target and -d replace --target: these options are not meant to delete files generated by modules.
+-d obsolete --targetand-d replace --target: these options are not meant to delete files generated by modules.
 They are meant to downsize the benchmark intermediate data without triggering reruns.
-The first approach is via -d obsolete: in DSC we keep track of script signatures and assign unique output files to each “version” of the script.
-As a result different versions of output are saved to disk. -d obsolete allows one to remove those obsolete versions when only the latest successful run is meant to be kept.
-The second approach is -d replace --target ..., which, instead of removing the output file for given modules, replaces them with a file suffixed by *.zapped.
-This will remove output files from specified modules without triggering rerun of benchmark, unless the upstream of these modules have changed. -d replace is particularly useful to remove large intermediate module output to save disk space.
-Finally, -d all deletes everything generated by the DSC including saved signatures.
+The first approach is via-d obsolete: in DSC we keep track of script signatures and assign unique output files to each “version” of the script.
+As a result different versions of output are saved to disk.-d obsoleteallows one to remove those obsolete versions when only the latest successful run is meant to be kept.
+The second approach is-d replace --target ..., which, instead of removing the output file for given modules, replaces them with a file suffixed by*.zapped.
+This will remove output files from specified modules without triggering rerun of benchmark, unless the upstream of these modules have changed.-d replaceis particularly useful to remove large intermediate module output to save disk space.
+Finally,-d alldeletes everything generated by the DSC including saved signatures.
 This gives you a fresh start.
-If you are looking to delete output from some modules you can simply use rm -r to remove the corresponding folders from DSC output directory.
+If you are looking to delete output from some modules you can simply userm -rto remove the corresponding folders from DSC output directory.-cconfigures parallel computing.
+Since DSC is designed to be executed in either local or remote computers,-cconfigures the number of CPU threads used on a local computer; or number of threads used to manage jobs such as checking and saving signatures for files on remote computers, when used with--hostoption.
+This number should be specifically configured if one wants to use more (or less) computing power on a desktop.
+On a remote compute typically no more than 6 processes is enough to handle job scheduling, check and caching.

 DSC query program